suxuekun/libpyiotcloud/README.md

 This IoT platform is the heart of the system.
 It is the main service attachment point for the IoT platform clients and IoT devices and acts as the bridge to connect clients and devices together.
 It acts as the central messaging broker that supports client to device and device to device communication.
 It maintains the state of the entire system.
-It stores device information and all manner of device configurations and their routing information.
+It stores device and sensor information and all manner of device and sensor configurations and their routing information.
-It also stores the received sensor readings from the devices for graphing and off-line analysis.
+It also ingests and stores the received sensor readings from the devices for real-time dashboard visualization and off-line analysis.
 It also keeps track of user details and user credit details and interfaces to 3rd party cloud systems such as identity services, alerting services, payment merchants and additional services.

 Below are the features of this IoT platform: